munificent/finch/doc/markdown/expressions.markdown

     {|a b| write: a + b } call: "one" : "two" // two args {|a b c| write: a + b + c } call: "one" : "two" : "three" // three

 If you pass too many arguments to a block, the extra ones will be ignored.
-If you don't pass enough, it will assign the special value `Nil` to the missing ones.
+If you don't pass enough, it will assign the special value `nil` to the missing ones.

 ## Assignment